 “Former FBI director James B. Comey said Thursday he helped reveal details of his private conversations with President Trump because he thought doing so would spur the appointment of a special counsel to investigate the administration—a remarkable admission showing the degree of concern he had about both Russian interference with U.S. politics, and his doubts about the Justice Department’s ability to probe such activity” [WaPo].
 Assuming good faith, yes.
 And–

-“Comey testified that he arranged to have to pass along his memos to a reporter with hopes that the publicity would lead the FBI to name a special prosecutor to handle the ongoing investigation into the Trump campaign’s contacts with Russian officials” [WaPo].
+“Comey testified that he arranged to have a Columbia University law professor friend to pass along his memos to a reporter with hopes that the publicity would lead the FBI to name a special prosecutor to handle the ongoing investigation into the Trump campaign’s contacts with Russian officials” [WaPo].
 Cue the fevered speculation!

 Lambert here: Putting legal and ethical issues aside, if a special counsel ends up taking Trump down, Comey will be credited with having performed a feat hitherto unknown in politics: Taking down the presumptive front-running candidate in a Presidential election (at least according to the dominant faction in the Democrat Party), and then taking down the candidate who was elected instead.
 In my view, that will give Comey (along with his faction in the “intelligence community) open veto power over any future Presidential candidate, should he choose to exercise it, a change in the Constitututional order.
 I mean, the story of the quadrennial trek to visit with The Last Honest Man in Washington on his front porch practically writes itself.
 Comey is only 56.